silverstripeltd/silverstripe-forager/docs/en/configuration.md

 ### DataObject Fields

-To define what content should be index you need to add keys to the `fields` object.
+To define what content should be indexed you need to add keys to the `fields` object.
 This tells the module which fields to send to the index and allows you do do some customisation.
 For example with the following configuration:

 ```yaml
 SilverStripe\Forager\Service\IndexConfiguration: